Homoglyph: Related terms

-Trema for umlaut and diaeresis

-The trema is used to indicate umlaut or diaeresis.
-In the days of early mechanical typewriters it was typed with the same key (using the "backspace and over-type" technique) used for a double inverted comma.
-However, the umlaut originated specifically as a pair of short vertical lines, not two dots (see Sutterlin).
-Incidentally, the two dots above the letter ⟨ë⟩ in Albanian are described as a diaeresis but do not fulfil the function of a diaeresis.

 0 and O; 1, l and I

 Two common and important sets of homoglyphs in use today are the digit zero ⟨0⟩ and the capital letter ⟨O⟩; and the digit one ⟨1⟩, the lowercase letter L ⟨l⟩ and the uppercase i ⟨I⟩.
 In the early days of mechanical typewriters it was common to omit keys for the digits ⟨1⟩ and ⟨0⟩, and the keys for the letters ⟨l⟩ and ⟨O⟩ produced glyphs used for both characters.
 As typists who had used such typewriters transitioned in the 1970s and 1980s to being computer keyboard operators, their old keyboarding habits continued with them and were an occasional source of confusion.

 Most current type designs carefully distinguish between these homoglyphs, usually by drawing the digit zero narrower and drawing the digit one with prominent serifs.
-Early computer print-outs went even further and marked the zero with a slash or dot, which led to a new conflict involving the Scandinavian letter "Ø" and the Greek letter Φ (phi).
-The redesigning of character types to differentiate these characters has meant less confusion.
+Early computer print-outs went even further and marked the zero with a slash or dot, which led to a new conflict involving the Scandinavian letter Ø and the Greek letter Φ (phi).
+Differentiating the design of the glyphs used for these graphemes has meant less risk of confusion.

 Some type designs conform to the DIN 1450 legibility standard by carefully designing such characters to be easy to distinguish: slashed zero to distinguish it from capital ⟨O⟩; lowercase l with a tail and uppercase ⟨I⟩ with serifs to distinguish it from the digit ⟨1⟩; distinguishing the numeral ⟨5⟩ from the capital ⟨S⟩; etc.

 An example of confusion due to near-homoglyphs arose from the use of a y to represent a þ (thorn).
 Early English typesetters imported Dutch typesets that did not contain the latter character, so used the letter y instead because (in Blackletter typeface) they look sufficiently similar.
-It has led in modern times to such phenomena as Ye olde shoppe, implying incorrectly that the word the was formerly written ye /jiː/ rather than þe.
+It has led in modern times to such phenomena as Ye olde shoppe, where the word the is written ye /jiː/ rather than þe because of this historic practice.
 The spelling of the name Menzies (pronounced Mengis and originally spelled Menȝies) arose for the same reason: the letter z was substituted for ȝ (yogh).